PARKINSON’S & DEMENTIA CLINIC GROUP

 Microcurrent acupuncture

 The endogenous electrical signals were discovered many years ago.
 Using modern techniques, the existence of these natural electrical fields has now been well established.
 These natural electrical signals play a pivotal role in many fundamental processes, one notably being in wound healing.
-By apply selected microcurrents which mimic these signals, healing can be enhanced for both acute and chronic wounds, and for most types of injuries.
+By apply selected microcurrents which mimic these signals, healing can be enhanced for healing of brain cells.

-In its simplest form, microcurrent is able to facilitate naturally occurring electrical processes that are essential to the wellbeing of our nerve cells, tissues and body systems.
-This means that regardless of the type injury or condition, virtually certain everybody can gain notable benefits and improvements from using this technology, which is truly remarkable!
+In its simplest form, microcurrent is able to facilitate naturally occurring electrical processes that are essential to the wellbeing of our nerve cells, by increasing blood flow blood circulation, which can help deliver oxygen and nutrients to the brain cells, potentially reducing inflammation and promoting healing.
+This means that regardless of the type damage or condition, virtually certain every Parkinson’s patient can gain notable benefits and improvements from using this technology, which is truly remarkable!

 ATP* and Mitochondria*